-Comparable store sales.
-As previously described in detail under the caption "General," comparable store sales provide a measure of sales growth for stores and ecommerce businesses open at least one year over the comparable prior year period.
+Comparable sales.
+As previously described in detail under the caption "General," comparable sales provide a measure of sales growth for stores and ecommerce businesses open at least one year over the comparable prior year period.

-We consider comparable store sales to be an important indicator of our current performance.
-Comparable store sales results are important to achieve leveraging of our costs, including store payroll, store supplies and rent.
-Comparable store sales also have a direct impact on our total net sales, cash and working capital.
+We consider comparable sales to be an important indicator of our current performance.
+Comparable sales results are important to achieve leveraging of our costs, including store payroll and store occupancy.
+Comparable sales also have a direct impact on our total net sales, operating profit, cash and working capital.